Verified July 2026 · Cited to primary sources

 Typical costUNKNOWNUNKNOWN

-One-line verdictMOTS-c is not FDA-approved and is under FDA review (July 23, 2026 PCAC).
-Human evidence is Grade D — metabolic effects are mostly preclinical, with human data limited to associations.
-For actual weight loss, an approved GLP-1 is the evidence-backed route.Epitalon is not FDA-approved and is under FDA review (July 24, 2026 PCAC).
-Human evidence is Grade D — the longevity and anti-aging claims rest on small, low-quality Russian studies.
+One-line verdictMOTS-c is not FDA-approved and is not yet legal to compound.
+On July 23, 2026 the FDA's PCAC panel voted 7 to 5 (2 abstentions) to recommend adding it to the 503A list for weight loss, overriding the FDA's own scientists, but the FDA still decides and has not acted.
+Human evidence stays Grade D: metabolic effects are mostly preclinical, with human data limited to associations.
+For actual weight loss, an approved GLP-1 is the evidence-backed route.Epitalon is not FDA-approved and remains under FDA review.
+On July 24, 2026 the PCAC panel voted 7 to 5 (1 abstention) to recommend adding it to the 503A list for insomnia, but that is advisory and the FDA has not acted.
+Human evidence is Grade D: the longevity and anti-aging claims rest on small, low-quality Russian studies.

 Full reviewFull MOTS-c review →Full Epitalon review →